Structure Content Projects, Groups, and Permissions

 Henry - Content Viewer -

 In the menu at the top of the page, select Users.

 Click Add Users.

-Click Local User, and then enter the user details for user Ashley.
-For Display name, use the verbose name, but use just Ashley for Username.
+Click Local User, and then enter the user details for Ashley.
+For Display name, use the verbose name, for Username, enter Ashley.
 Skip Email, and set Ashley’s site role as described above step 1.

 Do the same to create the other three users, and assigning them the site roles that are suggested in their verbose names.

 When you’re done, you’ll see a list of users like the one in the following image.

 With your groups set up and users added to the server, you can add users to them.

 In the menu at the top of the page, click Users.